AmyHY/UdemyWebsite/README.md

-# UdemyWebsite
+# Udemy_Practice_Website
-it's a practice website
+it's a practice website after taking the web developement class on Udemy